 Well, it won’t be cheap.
 Samsung keeps pushing the price level higher for its flagship phones, with the Note 9 coming in at £899.

-That's the same price that the new Galaxy S10+ arrived at, and there's always a difference in price between them.
-Given that, don't be surprised to see the Galaxy Note 10 push up into the £929-999 range, depending on what kinds of new features are added.
+That’s the same price that the new Galaxy S10+ arrived at, and there’s always a difference in price between them.
+Given the purported two models of the Note 10, we’re still curious to see where the pricing actually falls this time around.

 What will the Samsung Galaxy Note 10 look like?

 In recent years, the Galaxy Note line has aligned pretty closely with the Galaxy S aesthetic.
 In particular, the last two years’ phones have looked very close to the Galaxy S+ model.